aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/Microsoft/SQL_server/indexes.md

 can be found relatively easily, however, it still takes more time than when you know you can just pick the first one.

 So in case the `id` is used often in queries, it would make it simpler to have the records sorted on that column.

+### Book example
+Let's also take a book as analogy.
+Consider each page to be a row, a row consisting of 3 columns:

+* The page number
+* The chapter name/number
+* The contents

+In the case of a book the pages are sorted ordered by the page number.
+If you look at the chapter numbers you will see that they are also sorted.
+This makes it very easy to jump to a certain page or chapter.

+In the next sections we will expand on this book example to explain the concepts of indexes.

 ## What types of indexes are there?
 So now we have a rough idea what indexes are and why they are handy, we can have a look what types of indexes there are.